-Reaction-Diffusion by the Gray-Scott Model: Pearson's Parameterization
+Reaction-Diffusion by the Gray-Scott Model: Pearson's Parametrization

 Instructions: A click anywhere in the crescent-shaped complex region will take you to a page with images, a movie and a specific description.
 Each grid square leads to a different page.
-I have special pages for the uskate-world and certain other exotic patterns.

 This web page serves several purposes: